mantrajsframework/mantrad/docs/24-adapting-root-html-document-to-mantra.md

-# Adapting root html document to be used with Mantra
+# Adapting root HTML Document to Be Used with Mantra

-Any html template can be used with Mantra.
-Actually, despite in current version of the framework (1.x) Mustache is used as the rendering engine, you can include any UI library (Angular, Vue. etc.).
+Any HTML template can be used with Mantra.
+Actually, despite in current version of the framework, Mustache is used as the rendering engine, you can include any UI library (Angular, Vue, etc.).

-To use a html template as a front end in Mantra, three Mantra blocks must be included:
+To use a HTML template as a frontend in Mantra, three default Mantra blocks must be included:

 * mantra-css-files, for including css files.
 * mantra-content-view, to render the content of the views.